evanpurkhiser/CS-Six-Degrees-of-Wikipedia/doc/report/report.md

  * It would be nice to go back and focus on Wikipedia data acquisition and write an efficient tool to extract the page links and page titles into the formats used for the `sdwiki` tool.
-Instead of using Python to do the parsing for large files it would be much better to use C++ or even C which would have a much better time handling the large files.
+Instead of using Python to do the parsing for large files it would be far better to use C++ or even C which would have a much easier time handling the large files.

  * Perhaps a more optimal file format could be used for storing the page links other than the format described previously.
 Having full control over this